 - 82% of people keep notifications turned on for SMS messages

-- 9 in 10 texts are read with three minutes of delivery
+- 95% of texts are read within 3 minutes of being sent

 - The average response time for a text message is 60X faster than that of email